The street art in St Petersburg, Florida is amazing! There are all kinds of styles and colors done by artists from all over the world.

 Quick History Of Street Art In St Petersburg

 The street art in St. Petersburg wasn’t always appreciated, though.
 It was often still considered graffiti and/or illegal.
 So what helped to change these negative views and to bring the city into the national artistic spotlight?
 SHINE – The St. Petersburg Mural Festival.
 In 2015, the festival brought local and international muralists together to transform building walls into canvases.
 Now, after many successful years, the city has well over 40 pieces.

-We say at least 40 because that’s how many photos we took as our friend played tour guide and took us around to see and photograph the St. Pete street art.
+We say at least 40 because that’s how many photos we took as our friend played tour guide and took us around to see and photograph the St. Pete murals.
 We were excited when we saw pieces from artists that we’d seen in other cities like Miami, Detroit, and nearby Gainesville.
 When we travel we are always on the look out for street art, so the fact that we’re recognizing artists by their styles makes us pretty happy. 🙂

 Needless to say, we plan on returning to St. Pete.
 The city is full of life and is literally popping with color.
 Have you been to St. Pete?
 Which mural was your favorite?
 We’d love to read your comments below! 🙂